 Introduction

-OpenMLS is a Rust implementation of Messaging Layer Security based on draft 12+.
+OpenMLS is a Rust implementation of the Messaging Layer Security (MLS) protocol, as specified in RFC 9420.
 OpenMLS provides a high-level API to create and manage MLS groups.
-It supports basic ciphersuites, as well as an interchangable cryptographic backend, key store and random number generator.
+It supports basic ciphersuites and an interchangeable cryptographic provider, key store, and random number generator.

 Supported ciphersuites